-- 1. Action by the Member States - a) More systematic and carefully targeted large-scale information campaigns should be carried out.
-They should be aimed at decision-makers, individuals and the various groups concerned (1), those active in politics and in the social, occupational and educational fields, while increasing media involvement; - b) equal treatment should figure as a permanent topic in information and awareness campaigns with a broader scope, for example in connection with occupational choices, job creation, the activities of associations, etc. - 2.
-Commission action - a) The Commission will continue and expand its traditional information activities with regard to women (publications, seminars, booklets, audiovisual presentations, meetings with women's associations and movements, etc.) adjusted in the light of changing needs to ensure that they reach a broader public; - b) contacts and exchanges will be developed with other groups whose activities have an impact on the promotion of equal treatment (family associations, youth forum, consumer groups, organizations combating poverty, parents associations, etc.); - c) specific follow-up to the European conference on equality in law in the Community (2), attended by representatives of the legal professions, particularly by the promotion of national and r egional seminars; - d) the field of action with regard to the media will be enlarged following the recommendations of the seminar on women in television (3) by : - establishing a committee composed of representatives of television channels responsible for stimulating positive action in their organizations; - encouraging and supporting meetings at national level; - carrying out similar analysis of the situation in the other media with a view to developing action in regard to all the media; - e) action will be developed in connection with the choice of branches of secondary education, and the distribution of tasks between boys and girls, mainly in cooperation with parents' associations;
+- 30. (a) More systematic and carefully targeted large-scale information campaigns should be carried out.
+They should be aimed at decision-makers, individuals and the various groups concerned, those active in politics and in the social, occupational and educational fields, while increasing media involvement. - (b) Equal treatment should figure as a permanent topic in information and awareness campaigns with a broader scope, for example in connection with occupational choices, job creation, the activities of associations, etc.

+- 31. (a) The Commission will continue and expand its traditional information activities with regard to women (publications, seminars, booklets, audiovisual presentations, meetings with women's associations and movements, etc.) adjusted in the light of changing needs to ensure that they reach a broader public. - (b) Contacts and exchanges will be developed with other groups whose activities have an impact on the promotion of equal treatment (family associations, youth forum, consumer groups, organizations combating poverty, parents associations, etc.). - (c) The Commission will organize specific follow-up to the conference on equality in law of men and women in the Community, attended by representatives of the legal professions, particularly by the promotion of national and regional seminars. - (d) The field of action with regard to the media will be enlarged following the recommendations of the seminar on women in television held in Brussels in June 1985 by: - establishing a committee composed of representatives of television channels responsible for stimulating positive action in their organizations; - encouraging and supporting meetings at national level; - carrying out similar analysis of the situation in the other media with a view to developing action in regard to all the media. - (e) Action will be developed in connection with the choice of branches of secondary education, and the distribution of tasks between boys and girls, mainly in cooperation with parents' associations. - (f) More systematic information activities will be conducted with the two sides of industry in conjunction with Member States in order to promote broader consideration of the question of equal opportunities in such activities, for example collective bargaining, particularly when this affects the restructuring and reorganization of working time and the introduction of new technologies.